top of page

 (University of Applied Arts Vienna)

-Works in: Fashion, Design, Performance, Film Music, DJ, Creative Direction,
+Works in: Fashion, Design, Performance, Film, Music, DJ, Creative Direction,

-Casting, Arts
+Casting, Fine & Applied Arts

-Karl Michael, an artist and DJ whose creative journey defies conventional boundaries.
+Karl Michael, is an artist and DJ whose creative journey defies conventional boundaries.
 Through a blend of art, music, fashion, and performance, Karl Michael embodies a unique perspective that challenges norms and invites exploration.

 Raised in the city of Vienna, Karl Michael's journey began with a quest for self-discovery.
 Initially feeling adrift, he found solace and purpose through the study of art, realizing that creativity was his true calling.
 Rejecting the confines of traditional employment, Karl embraced his role as a dedicated servant to his art, defining